MingSheng92/llm_research/README.md

   Rerank model: ~20 sec to rerank and return top 20 docs <br />
   Llama-index/langchain: > 1 min to setup the vector store and return top 20 chunks <br />
   A 5X savings on setup time efficiency gain. <br />

+  Here are some other methods I explored during the project:
+- Hybrid search: vDB + BM25

+Hybrid search combines semantic vector-based search with traditional keyword-based text search (BestMatch25).
+It theoretically improves retrieval accuracy by not only considering the meaning of the text but also precise keyword matches.
+Typically, results from both methods are merged and reranked by a combined score.
+Based on my experience, it reduced the retrieval quality instead of improving it.

+-Cross-encoder reranking
+Reranking the results of vector search using Cross-encoder models seemed promising.
+In short, Cross-encoders give a more precise similarity score but are slower.

+Cross-encoders lie between embedding models (bi-encoders) and LLMs.
+Unlike comparing texts via their vector representations (which inherently lose some information), cross-encoders directly assess semantic similarity between two texts, giving more accurate scores.

+However, pairwise comparisons of the query with every database element take too long.

 - Step 4: Report generation
   * This is where the main focus of this whole PoC, we wanted to have an AI to write out a report for the researchers so that they are well informed on the current patent landscape but also to recommend the researchers on potential topics to look at.